 What Are the Signs of Having Termites?

 According to statistical data, the chances of your home being destroyed by termites is greater than it being destroyed by a fire.Moreover, termites account for more than 5 billion dollars in damages every year.
 It is also important to note that most insurance companies don't cover termite damage, so it's imperative that you know the early signs of termite infestation to protect your property and save money.

 The first piece of evidence that your property has termites is the presence of flying insects called Swarmer.
 Swarmers come out during the spring season and shed their wings.
 The second piece of evidence that points to a potential termite infestation is structural damage to your home.
 Damaged walls, gardens, roofs, and windows can all be signs of termite infestation.
 Also, Formosan termites are the hardest to detect on your property before it's too late.
 This species of termite create nests in soil, which makes them hard to be found until a great deal of damage has occurred.

-In conclusion, ensuring your property is a vital task that is why it's essential that you know the signs and functions of the world's most invasive species of termites.
+In conclusion, insuring your property is a vital task that is why it's essential that you know the signs and functions of the world's most invasive species of termites.
 Furthermore, receiving termite pest control should be a high priority for all homeowners and business owners.